It was a Sunday.

 Any pages or posts built with a page builder are almost always tied to that particular builder, which means you need to keep the software updated and working in order to maintain your site.

-If the people behind that page builder decide to close up shop, it’s just a matter of time before the issues begin piling up with every new theme, plugin and WordPress update.
+If the people behind that page builder decide to close up shop, it’s just a matter of time before the issues begin piling up with every new WordPress themes, plugin and WordPress update.

 Unfortunately, it’s rarely as simple as just uninstalling and replacing it with a new page pager.
 Divi is a great example of that.